 SSIS FTP Task Send Files

-In order to send files from the local computer to FTP Server, First Drag and drop the FTP Task into the Control Flow region and rename it as SSIS FTP Task Send Files
+In order to send files from the local computer to the FTP Server, First Drag and drop the FTP Task into the Control Flow region and rename it as SSIS FTP Task Send Files

 Double-click on it will open the FTP Task Editor to configure it.
 Please change the task name according to your requirements and provide a valid description.